dudymas/cloud-nix/docs/geodesix/six-page-discussion.md

 ## Will I keep using it?
 - What has worked great
 - What has been a pain

+## How much effort is it?
+- Learning enough of Nix to be effective
+- Understanding enough of Nickel to extend
+- Taking enough of Geodesic to keep things consistent

 ## Would I recommend it?
 - Using the basics